Built Up Roofing

 Built Up Roofing consists of multiple piles of roof felts laminated together with bitumen.
 Built Up roof material can consist of bitumen-saturated felt, coated felt, polyester felt, or other fabrics.
 A surfacing is generally applied, including asphalt, aggregate (gravel or slag), emulsion, or a granule-surfaced cap sheet.

-Built Up Roofing is one of the oldest and most reliable ways of installing a new roof.
+Built Up Roofing is one of the oldest and most reliable ways of installing a new roof in Los Angeles County, California and surrounding.
 It was first known as composition roofing and started in the 1840’s.
 B.U.R.’s come in two basic types, asphalt and coal tar, with three basic components:

 - the waterproofing component

 - the surfacing component which is used to protect the other components from the elements

 The roofing membrane is protected from the elements by a surfacing layer, which can be a cap sheet or gravel embedded in bitumen or a liquid-applied coating material.
 The most common surface for a BUR system, particularly in the west, is a fiberglass mineral surfaced cap sheet (pictured).
 The west represents 40 percent of the fiberglass cap sheet market.
 It has a white granular look, it is cost-effective, and is relatively maintenance-free.

 Modified Bitumen was first developed and utilized in Europe in the 1960s.
 This membrane is manufactured in uniform sheets composed primarily of polymer-modified bitumen reinforced with one or more plies of fabric, or ply sheets.
 The fabrication can include polyester, glass, or a combination of the two.
 When applied in roofing, the finished version may be composed of several sheets of modified bitumen and asphalt to create a uniform matrix.